There’s no single right or wrong way – but a combination of a few methods is usually best, both for convenience and

 For security, avoid carrying large amounts of cash on you, but try to keep a bit of spare cash handy at all times just in case you find yourself without access to an ATM or in a place that doesn’t accept cards.

-You can buy foreign cash before you go at a branch or online, or withdraw using your Australian issued credit or debit card at our Foreign Exchange ATMs.
-Once you’ve overseas, you can also withdraw cash (fees apply) using your credit or debit cards, or a pre-paid travel card.
+You can buy foreign cash is to pre-order it online and collect it at any branch.
+Alternatively, you can purchase foreign cash on the spot at selected branches.
+Once you’re overseas, you can also withdraw cash (fees apply) using your credit or debit cards, or a pre-paid travel card.

 Prepaid travel cards